Zanubrutinib (Monograph)

 Mantle Cell Lymphoma

-Treatment of mantle cell lymphoma in patients who have received at least one prior therapy; designated an orphan drug by FDA for this cancer.
+Treatment of mantle cell lymphoma in adults who have received at least one prior therapy; designated an orphan drug by FDA for this cancer.

-Current indication based on overall response rate; improvement in overall survival not established.
-Continued FDA approval for this indication may be contingent on verification and description of clinical benefit in additional trials.
+This indication is approved under accelerated approval based on overall response rate.
+Continued FDA approval may be contingent on verification and description of clinical benefit in additional trials.

 Zanubrutinib Dosage and Administration